goldenmaza/aveline/backend/REVISION_HISTORY.md

+4adb93f - [Backend] Adding Node configurations - Feb 2, 2025

+In this commit we have re-entered the Node configurations to the 'package.json' file with the latest versions.

+v.2.2.0

 f1f4ff5 - [Backend] Restarting Node configurations - Jan 28, 2025

 In this commit we have cleaned out the configurations from the 'package.json' file, and now include a